 |"We were so happy with how everything turned out and would definitely recommend this service!" - Jennifer & Jonathan, October 2015|

 |"I can't say enough great things about this team!!!!!" - Candice and Francky, October 2015|

 |"The actual day itself ran really smoothly and we can’t imagine getting married any other way, it really was perfect." - Natalie & Dean, August 2015|

 Not allowed in Central Park

 Chairs, tents, tables, rugs, runners, throwing of rice, birdseed, flowers, confetti, or anything else that will affect the soil is not allowed in Central Park.
 There are exceptions to the use of chairs for those who cannot stand for long periods of time.
 Alcohol, candles, or amplified sound are not allowed.
 Acoustic music is permitted.

 The maximum number of guests allowed for a ceremony in Central Park is 300, and each location has its own specific guest limit.
 If you plan to have less than 20 people at your wedding ceremony in a location outside of the Conservatory Garden, you are not required to purchase a permit.
 However, we highly recommend getting a permit to guarantee your space.

 For most locations in Central Park, you can download the permit application from the NYC Department of Parks & Recreation's website.
 One of the most popular locations, the Conservatory Garden, located at Fifth Avenue and 105th Street, requires a permit for both ceremonies and photography sessions.
-You can apply for a Conservatory Garden permit at the Central Park Conservancy by calling 212-360-2766 or download the application online.
+You can apply for a Conservatory Garden permit with the Central Park Conservancy.